Anders Jahre: Death and legacy

+Legal issues

+After his death there was much controversy surrounding alleged tax fraud, and hidden funds in overseas accounts.
+In 1984, the Norwegian government put forward a tax claim against the Jahre estate.
+A series of legal proceedings in the 2000s succeeded in returning part of the fortune to Norway from accounts on the Cayman Islands.

+In 1999 Britain's highest court (sitting as the Privy Council) confirmed that Continental Foundation was not a validly established trust.

-Because documents relating to CTC surfaced during an audit of Jahre's businesses in 1979, the tax authorities initiated a new round of investigations.
+Because documents relating to CTC had surfaced during an audit of Jahre's businesses in 1979, the tax authorities initiated a new round of investigations.
 The investigations resulted in a tax claim being levied against Jahre in 1983 in an amount in excess of 335 million Norwegian kroner, the largest tax claim that had ever been assessed in Norway for tax avoidance.
 The tax claim was contested and eventually accepted in 1993.

 In 1994 the administrator of Jahre's estate came into possession of documents that confirmed Jahre's unlimited control over the above-referenced foreign assets, as well as Jahre's many efforts, over a period of more than 40 years, to conceal that control from the authorities.

 At the time of Jahre's death in 1982 the value of the assets remaining in his foreign fortune totalled some 80 million U.S. dollars.
 There is no other known instance in Norway of tax avoidance on such a large scale or over such an extended period.

 In 1998 Kosmos AS asserted that it was the true owner of the foreign assets.
 Litigation ensued, but in 2003 Kosmos AS, by its owner Eikland AS/Morits Skaugen, discontinued the proceeding.

-Two Norwegian judgements, from 2002 and 2003 respectively, reflect that Anders Jahre had ultimate control and effective ownership of the above-referenced foreign fortune during his lifetime.
+Two Norwegian judgements, from 2002 and 2003 respectively, reflect that Jahre had ultimate control and effective ownership of the above-referenced foreign fortune during his lifetime.

 Through three separate settlements with, respectively, Jahre's main banking connection (Lazard) and certain Cayman interests, the Jahre estate recovered approximately 720 million Norwegian kroner.
 The amount would have been substantially higher but for the actions of an expatriate Norwegian, Thorleif Monsen, who in the 1970s was based in the Cayman Islands.
 In that period, Monsen undertook a fiduciary role v.a.v.
 Jahre and his foreign fortune and acted as the straw man who, among other things, assisted with the transfer of the shares of CTC to Continental Foundation in 1976.
 After Jahre's death in 1982 Monsen took advantage of his fiduciary position to embezzle substantial assets from the foreign fortune.
 Those assets were used by Monsen and his children for private investments and personal expenses, as well as to finance legal challenges to the Jahre estate's efforts to recover and repatriate the foreign fortune.

-Anders Jahre Awards for Medical Research

-Jahre left monies for the two awards named after him, for research in basic and clinical medicine, and administered by the University of Oslo.
-The Anders Jahre Senior Medical Prize (the main prize) commenced in 1960, and currently includes a grant of NOK 1,000,000 while the Anders Jahre Prize for Young Scientists commenced in 1965 and includes a grant of NOK 400,000.
-These awards are amongst the most substantial to be offered in the Nordic biomedical research community.
-For a full list of winners, visit the Previous winners of the Anders Jahres Medical Research page.